Can you leave your engine on to defrost the windscreen?

 You MUST NOT leave a parked vehicle unattended with the engine running or leave a vehicle engine running unnecessarily while that vehicle is stationary on a public road.

 The emphasis on the above road law is on 'public road.'
-If you leave the vehicle untended while it is running on a private driveway then the above won't apply.
-So, if you are on a public road, find alternative ways to deice a van or remove the frost from your car and avoid fines this winter.
+If you leave the vehicle untended while running on a private driveway, then the above won't apply.
+So, if you are on a public road, find alternative ways to de-ice a van or remove the frost from your car and avoid fines this winter.

-There are many other reasons as to why you shouldn't leave a vehicle unattended with the engine is on.
-Vehicle theft is still a problem, with over 113,000 cases of motor vehicle theft in the UK in 2019/2020 with 'Frosting' being the given term for vehicle theft in the winter.
+There are many other reasons why you shouldn't leave a vehicle unattended with the engine on.
+Vehicle theft is still a problem, with over 113,000 cases of motor vehicle theft in the UK in 2019/2020, with 'Frosting' being the given term for vehicle theft in the winter.
 Imagine if the keys are in the ignition already, the engine is running, the vehicle is nice and warm, and there's no one else around... it's an ideal Christmas gift for a thief.
-Not to mention that insurance policies become invalid if you have left the car unattended with the keys in it, resulting in an expensive payout to replace the vehicle and its contents if it's stolen.
-Don't leave yourself vulnerable to thieves this season.
+Not to mention that insurance policies become invalid if you have left the car unattended with the keys in it.
+Resulting in an expensive payout to replace the vehicle and its contents if it's stolen.
+So don't leave yourself vulnerable to thieves this season.

 How should you de-ice the windscreen?